hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

 ## Helm Chart Examples

+The following are different configuration examples to support a variety of deployment models.

+### Standalone Server with Load Balanced UI

 The below `values.yaml` can be used to set up a single server Vault cluster with a LoadBalancer to allow external access to the UI and API.

 ```